mm738mp/diplomovapraca/README.md

 --------------------------------------------------------------------------------------------------

-# Code for Master's Thesis – Analysis of Edge-on Galaxies
+# Code for Master's Thesis – Automation of processing and analysis of data in galactic astronomy

 This repository contains all Jupyter notebooks used for data processing, galaxy segmentation, and warp analysis of galactic disks for my master's thesis.